Courtney Solomon: Career

-As owner of Sweetpea Entertainment, Solomon was looking to acquire the media rights to a science-fiction property that could be adapted into a television series or an MMORPG.
-In 1996, in exchange for the equity position and media rights to Traveller, Sweetpea advanced the money to get Imperium Games started as a company to be dedicated solely to Traveller.
+As owner of Sweetpea Entertainment, Solomon sought to acquire media rights for potential adaptation into television series or MMORPGs.
+In 1996, in exchange for the equity position and media rights to Traveller, Sweetpea advanced the funds to establish Imperium Games, a company dedicated solely to Traveller.

 He later formed After Dark Films to produce horror, thriller, and action titles.
 He launched it with An American Haunting, which he wrote, produced, and directed.
 It is a story based on Tennessee's Bell Witch legend.
-It opened #2 in US, staying in the top ten films for 6 weeks.
+It opened #2 in the US, staying in the top ten films for 6 weeks.
 This success resulted in a long-term distribution and co-production arrangement with Lionsgate Films.
 Today, After Dark owns its own film library of over 80 films.

-In 2014, Solomon partnered with Mark Canton on a number of films including Cake.
-Other films were Mr. Church (Eddie Murphy), The Comedian (Robert DeNiro and Leslie Mann), The Yellow Birds (Tye Sheridan, Alden Ehrenreich, Jack Huston, Jennifer Aniston, and Toni Collette), and Burn Your Maps (Vera Farmiga and Jacob Tremblay).
+In 2014, Solomon partnered with Mark Canton on a number of films, including Cake.
+Other films were Mr. Church (Eddie Murphy), The Comedian (Robert De Niro and Leslie Mann), The Yellow Birds (Tye Sheridan, Alden Ehrenreich, Jack Huston, Jennifer Aniston, and Toni Collette), and Burn Your Maps (Vera Farmiga and Jacob Tremblay).

 In 2018, he acquired the rights to and produced the first film based on the novel series After.
 The film of the same name was released in April 2019.
 The sequel, After We Collided, was released in 2020.
 In the same year, he also acquired the rights to the underground comic universe of the Fabulous Furry Freak Brothers created by Gilbert Shelton in 1968.

-He also has several films going into production, including Arthur The King starring Mark Wahlberg and Red Sonja, based on the character and comic book by Roy Thomas and Barry Smith.